wikiwi/gitlab-autoscale-runner/README.md

 *__Warning__: This is an early alpha version without commitment for backwards compatibility.*

 gitlab-autoscale-runner is a docker container specialized in creating an [autoscale runner](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner/blob/master/docs/configuration/autoscale.md) for gitlab.
 The default settings are geared towards creating a runner that allows building docker images.
-The runner is automatically registered to the gitlab server.
+The first runner is automatically created and registered to the gitlab server.

 ## Environment Variables
 Here are some of the relevant Environment Variables.